The 2020 Media Awards were announced online because of the COVID-19 pandemic. Click on each category for more on the winners and finalists.

 He has worked at the Sunday Correspondent newspaper in London, Reuters news agency in Milan, as sports editor at The Age, and as Crikey’s chief sports columnist.
 He has authored three books and is a regular judge for the Melbourne Press Club’s Quills awards, and the Harry Gordon Award for sports journalist of the year.

-In between she was Media Manager at Sydney Paralympic Organising Committee for the 2000 Paralympic Games and has covered five Commonwealth Games, four Olympic Games, five Paralympics, six Winter Paralympics, plus multiple tennis Grand Slam, Davis and Fed cup events.
+In between she was Media Manager at Sydney Paralympic Organising Committee for the 2000 Paralympic Games and has covered five Commonwealth Games, four Olympic Games, six Summer and six Winter Paralympics, plus multiple tennis Grand Slam, Davis and Fed cup events.

-Jim Tucker is a 42-year veteran of the sports media industry in Australia across News Corp titles, Inside Edge cricket magazine (1992-99) at ACP and freelance assignments.
+Jim Tucker is a 43-year veteran of the sports media industry in Australia across News Corp titles, Inside Edge cricket magazine (1992-99) at ACP and freelance assignments.

 His wide-ranging experience, at home and on tour, includes covering Olympic and Commonwealth Games, seven Rugby World Cups, Australian cricket, swimming, basketball, tenpin bowling and many sports in between.